Work modes

 Additionally, this mode offers options for labeling the AI and the user, making it possible to simulate dialogues between specific characters - for example, you could create a conversation between Batman and the Joker, as predefined in the prompt.
 This feature presents a range of creative possibilities for setting up different conversational scenarios in an engaging and exploratory manner.

-the davinci models are deprecated and has been replaced with gpt-3.5-turbo-instruct
+From version 2.0.107 the davinci models are deprecated and has been replaced with gpt-3.5-turbo-instruct model.

-Image generation using DALL-E is available in every mode via plugin “DALL-E 3 Image Generation (inline)”.
-Just ask any model, in any mode, like e.g. GPT-4 to generate an image and it will do it inline, without need to mode change.
+Image generation using image models is also available in every mode via plugin Image Generation (inline).
+Just ask any model, in any mode, like e.g. GPT or Gemini to generate an image and it will do it inline, without need to mode change.

 Raw mode